emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 ### But... should you really _speak_ badly?

-With its call to "speak badly" and specific advice aimed at starting to speak as quickly as possible — including calls to knowingly ignore grammar and rely on easier-to-learn, but incorrect work-arounds — _The Language Secret_ falls firmly into the speak-from-day-one camp.
+With its call to "speak badly" and specific advice aimed at starting to speak as quickly as possible — including knowingly ignoring grammar and relying on easier-to-learn, but incorrect work-arounds — _The Language Secret_ falls firmly into the speak-from-day-one camp.

 I'm not convinced that very early speaking is helpful—or even that it isn't _harmful_.